Helping people or getting people?

 I think it’s because we didn’t waver and weren’t defensive, combined with my sister’s persistence, that Davis eventually joined my sister’s team.

-When it finished, Davis came over and we talked about the business’s potential.
+When it finished, Davis came over to my sister and I and we stood talking about the business’s potential.

 A woman, Monique, interrupted this conversation.

-Talking directly to me as though Davis wasn’t there at all she said:
+Talking directly to me as though Davis wasn’t even there she said:

 ‘How did you get him?’

-Even recounting this now takes my breath away.
+Even recounting this now takes my breath away and makes my heart beat faster.

 Monique had tried unsuccessfully to prospect Davis (and me) several times.
 We’d both had zero interest.

-As those words left her mouth I understood why I hadn’t had any interest in looking at information with this lady.
+And as those words left her mouth, I understood why I hadn’t had any interest in looking at information with this lady.

 If Monique had been less focused on getting me, and more focused on helping me, it would have made the world of difference.